TAPP-Travel/Code-Challenge/README.md

 ## Intro

-The goal of this challenge is to assess a candidate’s proficiency in Javascript, React Native and using APIs, by implementing a simple app that simulates a **Places Bookmark** feature.
+The goal of this challenge is to assess a candidate’s proficiency in Javascript, React Native and using APIs, by implementing a simple app that simulates a **Place Bookmarks** feature.

 The candidate will: